fluencelabs/docs/docs/build-mvm/quickstarts/connecting_to_the_world.md

 # Connecting To The World

 Let's expand on the [previous section](./your_first_lambda.md) by adding a small but powerful improvement to our code.
-Specifically, we want to be able to make HTTP requests from our Fluence Lambda, which requires us spend a little time on general Wasm and Marine before we can start coding.
+Specifically, we want to be able to make HTTP requests from our Fluence Functions, which requires us spend a little time on general Wasm and Marine before we can start coding.

 While Wasm provides a lot of benefits including portability and performance, it currently has a few limitations such as a lack of sockets.
-In order to enable your Fluence Lambda to make a HTTP request, we need to take advantage of Marine's [Mounted Binaries](https://fluence.dev/docs/marine-book/marine-runtime/mounted-binaries), which allow us to utilize permissioned binaries, such as *curl*, from the host system.
+In order to enable your Fluence Functions to make a HTTP request, we need to take advantage of Marine's [Mounted Binaries](https://fluence.dev/docs/marine-book/marine-runtime/mounted-binaries), which allow us to utilize permissioned binaries, such as *curl*, from the host system.

-Let's create a Wasm module giving us access to the hosts *curl* binary and link that Wasm module to one or more other modules so you end up with Fluence Lambda capable of making HTTP requests.
-But first, we create a new (Fluence Lambda) project using the Fluence CLI.
+Let's create a Wasm module giving us access to the hosts *curl* binary and link that Wasm module to one or more other modules so you end up with Fluence Functions capable of making HTTP requests.
+But first, we create a new (Fluence Functions) project using the Fluence CLI.
 This time we choose the *minimal* template but stick with the default environment selection, *kras* and name our project *http-enabled*:

 ```bash
 fluence init http-enabled